 ISISS, BElChem, and CAT@EMIL facilities

 The beamlines offer a high photon flux up to 1*1012 photons/ sec/ 0.1A ring current and a broad energy range 90eV - 2000eV with a high photon flux.
-The monochromatic photon flux of the ISISS, CAT@EMIL and BElChem beamlines is compared in Fug.
-3 for exit slit settings that result in a similar spectral resolution of all three beamlines.
-In phase 2 of the EMIL project (scheduled to be finished in 2020) the available energy range at CAT will be increased to the tender X-ray range of 2keV – 10keV by exploiting the radiation of an additionally installed cryogenic in-vacuum undulator (U17) and implementing a nitrogen cooled double crystal monochromator (DCM) in the beamline.
-This will establish a unique beamline at BESSY II that covers a very wide and continuous photon energy range from the soft energy region up to the tender X-ray region combined in one focus.
+The monochromatic photon flux of the ISISS, CAT@EMIL and BElChem beamlines is compared in Fig. 3 for exit slit settings that result in a similar spectral resolution of all three beamlines.
+The available energy range at CAT is extended to the tender X-ray range of 2keV – 10keV by exploiting the radiation of an additionally installed cryogenic in-vacuum undulator (U17) and implementing a nitrogen cooled double crystal monochromator (DCM) in the beamline.
+Hence, EMIL represents an unique beamline at BESSY II and very hard to find even at other synchrotron sources in the world that covers a very wide and continuous photon energy range from the soft energy region up to the tender X-ray region combined in one focus.
 The MPG operates a high kinetic energy AP-XPS spectrometer inside the CAT lab.
 This spectrometer is capable to cover a kinetic energy range of photoelectrons up to 7000eV nicely matching the available photon energy range for excitation at the CAT beamline.

-The BElChem beamline is under friendly user operation but not inside a hutch.
-It is planned to establish a dedicated BElChem laboratory similar to ISISS and CAT@EMIL during the summer shut-down at BESSY in 2020.
-The optical layout of the existing beamline will be upgraded to give an even better match to the planned scientific projects in a 2nd phase.
-A sketch of the planned lab can be found as Fig. 7.
+The BElChem beamline is currently under in-house-research operation but not inside a hutch, yet.
+It is planned to establish a dedicated BElChem laboratory similar to ISISS and CAT@EMIL during the summer shut-down at BESSY in 2022.
+The optical layout of the existing beamline will be upgraded to give an even better match to the planned scientific projects.
+A sketch of the planned lab can be found as Fig. 6.
 An additional tender X-ray beamline will be constructed within the framework of the BElChem project by HZB/MPG.